rackerlabs/docs-developer-blog/_posts/2018-11-20-change-the-oracle-apps-and-weblogic-password.md

 4. On the **Settings for EBSDataSource** page, select **Monitoring > Testing**.
 5. Select **oacore\_server1**.
 6. Click **Test DataSource**.
-7. Look for the message "Test of EBSDataSource on server oacore_server1 was successful".
+7. Look for the message *Test of EBSDataSource on server oacore_server1 was successful*.

 ### Change the WebLogic password